Coal combustion products: Classification

 Two classes of fly ash are defined by American Society for Testing and Materials (ASTM) C618: Class F fly ash and Class C fly ash.
 The chief difference between these classes is the amount of calcium, silica, alumina, and iron content in the ash.
 The chemical properties of the fly ash are largely influenced by the chemical content of the coal burned (i.e., anthracite, bituminous, and lignite).

 Not all fly ashes meet ASTM C618 requirements, although depending on the application, this may not be necessary.
 Fly ash used as a cement replacement must meet strict construction standards, but no standard environmental regulations have been established in the United States.
 Seventy-five percent of the fly ash must have a fineness of 45 μm or less, and have a carbon content, measured by the loss on ignition (LOI), of less than 4%.
 In the US, LOI must be under 6%.
 The particle size distribution of raw fly ash tends to fluctuate constantly, due to changing performance of the coal mills and the boiler performance.
 This makes it necessary that, if fly ash is used in an optimal way to replace cement in concrete production, it must be processed using beneficiation methods like mechanical air classification.
 But if fly ash is used as a filler to replace sand in concrete production, unbeneficiated fly ash with higher LOI can be also used.
 Especially important is the ongoing quality verification.
-This is mainly expressed by quality control seals like the Bureau of Indian Standards mark or the DCL mark of the Dubai Municipality.
+This is mainly expressed by quality control seals like the Bureau of Indian Standards mark or the DCL mark of Dubai.